-Unfortunately, we have to discontinue manufacturing the Warm Tater batting.
+Unfortunately, we had to discontinue manufacturing the Warm Tater batting.
 We did make a similar product to replace Warm Tater.
 Our new Warm & Plush is made the same way as Warm Tater with a few improved changes –

 Warm & Plush is 100% natural cotton fibers needle-punched into itself, just like Warm Tater – No chemicals, glues or resins.
 See our Warm & Plush page for more information.